-Promising Pathways is a mentoring program for youth and young adults with emotional and behavioral difficulties, ages 16-25.
+Transitional Age Youth (TAY) is a mentoring program for youth and young adults with emotional and behavioral difficulties, ages 16-25.
 The program helps transitional aged youth with employment search, education and career development, assistance finding housing, self-care and relationship building, therapy services, life skills and support for victims of sex trafficking.

 - Food & Clothing

 - Shower & Laundry Facility